 Croatia is another favourite charter spot in the Mediterranean, offering almost 2,000 kilometres of rocky shoreline and more than 1,000 islands, all bathed in the sparkling waters of the Adriatic Sea.

-In fact, Dubrovnik and Split are UNESCO World Heritage Sites and manage blend historic charm with a contemporary cultural scene for a unique blend of urbane glamour.
-Plus, Split also forms part of the Dalmatian Coast, stretching from the island of Rab in the north to the Bay of Kotor in the south.
+In fact, Dubrovnik and Split are UNESCO World Heritage Sites, and both manage to blend historic charm with a contemporary cultural scene.
+Split also forms part of the Dalmatian Coast, which stretches from the island of Rab in the north to the Bay of Kotor in the south.

-Off-shore, there are myriad islands to explore, making these waters perfect for island-hopping charter vacations.
-Don’t miss gems such as Vis, Korcula, Brac and Hvar, the latter of which is becoming an a la mode superyacht hub to rival those along the French Riviera.
+Off-shore, there are myriad islands to explore, making Croatia's waters perfect for island-hopping charter vacations.
+Don’t miss gems such as Vis, Korcula, Brac and Hvar, the latter of which rivals the ports of the French Riviera in the style stakes.

-Discover the country's delight aboard the 56m/184ft sailing yacht PANTHALASSA from Perini Navi, Delta Marine's 50m/164ft motor yacht 'Victoria del Mar' and the newly refitted 43m/140ft motor yacht EMOTION from CRN.
+Discover what the country has to offer aboard the 56m/184ft sailing yacht PANTHALASSA from Perini Navi, Delta Marine's 50m/164ft motor yacht 'Victoria del Mar' and the newly refitted 43m/140ft motor yacht EMOTION from CRN.